PaulAustin/teakblocks/design/kudos-and-lessons.md

 the mechanics are straight forward css transforms.
 The [David Walsh Blog](https://davidwalsh.name/css-slide) has a tutorial on what CSS properties to use.
 Hack: Double click on a block to bring in the fake config box.

+## August 31

+### Teak form cleanup
+Moved initial form position to tag so it can be place on the screen based on html.
+Touched up shading for forms.
+MDN has a nice [page explaining ```box-shadow```](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow).
+The code was not using alpha before, looked odd when shadow was over color other than white.